+Prospective families can obtain Enrolment Application Package from the College website www.mscw.vic.edu.au

+Prospective Families to read the information which includes:

+- Enrolment Handbook

+- Enrolment Policy

-Prospective families can obtain Enrolment Application Packages from the College or download from the College website www.mscw.vic.edu.au Step 1 Prospective Families to read the information which includes: • Enrolment Handbook • Enrolment Policy • Enrolment Application Form • Years 8-12 Information Handbook • Year 8-12 College Prospectus Step 2 Prospective Families complete and submit to the College. • Fully completed Application for Enrolment • Fully completed Additional Enrolment Information Sheet • Student Birth Certificate/Extract • Student Baptismal Certificate, Reconciliation, Eucharist & Confirmation Certificates • Immunisation History Statement • Asthma Action Plan (if applicable) • Anaphylaxis Management Plan (if applicable) • Other relevant medical/and or special needs information • VISA Documentation (if applicable) • Relevant Family Court Orders (if appicable) • Latest school report and/or reference from previous school • Parent A & Parent B Identification Sighted and Copied • Payment of the Application for Enrolment Fee (Years 8-12 \$150) All new families and applicants are required to be interviewed by the Principal.
-We contact you to arrange an appointment.
-A tour of the College can be arragned by speaking with the Enrolment Coordinator.
-Step 3 Enrolment Application Forms are processed in accordance with College Policy Step 4 Enrolment offers are made in writing to applicant families in accordance with Policy after an enrolment interview has been conducted.
-If applications exceed available positions, then families not provided with an offer will be informed of a waiting list status.
-Step 5 Families receiving an enrolment offer are required to submit their acceptance and any other supporting information/documentation as requested.
-Step 6 Confirmation of enrolment and other information relating to the forthcoming school year is distributed to enrolling families (including fee information).
-Step 7 Wait listed families are contacted in order of priority and date of application, if a position becomes available.
-Step 8
+- Enrolment Application Form

+- Years 8-12 Information Handbook

+- Year 8-12 College Prospectus

+Prospective Families complete and submit to the College.

+- Fully completed Application for Enrolment - Fully completed Additional Enrolment Information S - Student Birth Certificate/Extract - Student Baptismal Certificate, Reconciliation, Eucha - Immunisation History Statement - Asthma Action Plan (if applicable) - Anaphylaxis Management Plan (if applicable) - Other relevant medical/and or special needs information - VISA Documentation (if applicable) - Relevant Family Court Orders (if appicable) - Latest school report and/or reference from previous - Parent A & Parent B Identification Sighted and Copie - Payment of the Application for Enrolment Fee (Years

+All new families and applicants are required to be interviewed you to arrange an appointment.
+A tour of the College can be a Enrolment Coordinator.

+Enrolment Application Forms are processed in accordan

+Enrolment offers are made in writing to applicant families in ac enrolment interview has been conducted.
+If applications excee families not provided with an offer will be informed of a waiting

+Families receiving an enrolment offer are required to submit th supporting information/documentation as requested.

+Confirmation of enrolment and other information relating to the distributed to enrolling families (including fee information).

+Wait listed families are contacted in order of priority and date becomes available.

+es from the College or download Step 1

+: Step 2

+Sheet arist & Confirmation Certificates nation s school ed rs 8-12 \$150) by the Principal.
+We contact arragned by speaking with the Step 3

+nce with College Policy Step 4

+ccordance with Policy after an ed available positions, then ng list status.
+Step 5

+heir acceptance and any other Step 6

+he forthcoming school year is Step 7

+of application, if a position Step 8